borko-rajkovic/ecs-logs-parser/README.md

 ## Release Notes

+### 0.0.4

+- Fix bug for extracting only stack trace

 ### 0.0.3

 - Added configuration to show new editor with result to side of the current editor